 To achieve a Veterinary Hospital accreditation you will need to adhere to all of the points below and those included under Core Standards and General Practice.

-Point Requirements Guidance notes Documents 13.3.1 Veterinary hospital can only outsource their out-of-hours provision to another Veterinary Hospital or an ESC.
+Point Requirements Guidance notes Documents 12.3.1 The practice must provide out-of-hours cover at the hospital premises.

-There are no Award points in this module.
+There are no Award Points for this module.